Advising and Academic Resources

 Office of Educational Opportunity

-The newly created Office of Educational Opportunity, launched on July 1, 2023, helps students more easily access the programs and resources that can foster their success at Yale.
-This office oversees and plans programs for Academic Strategies, FGLI Thrive, STEM Navigators, and the Disability Peer Mentor Program.
+The Office of Educational Opportunity (OEO), launched on July 1, 2023, helps students more easily access the programs and resources that can foster their success at Yale.
+This office's core programs include Academic Strategies, FGLI Thrive, STEM Navigators, and the Disability Peer Mentor Program.
 For questions about any of these programs, contact Karin Gosselink, Assistant Dean for Educational Opportunity in Yale College.

 Academic Strategies Program